patricwi/contractor/README.md

 ```

 and this will be taken care of.
 You also need to input a locale that works on
 your system.
-It is important that the locale provides german weekdays,
+It is important that the locale provides german weekdays, or else
+the contracts will look bad.

 ## Testing